-- 2 pounds Swai.
-That’s about 3 fillets.
+- 2 pounds Swai That’s about 3 fillets.

-- 1 lime
+- 1 tbs lime

-- 1 tbsp Cottonmouth
+- 1 tbs Cottonmouth

-- 1 tbsp olive oil
+- 1 tbs olive oil

-- Dash of salt
+- 1/4 tsp salt

 - 1 cast iron grill or actual BBQ grill

-- 1 bag shoestring frozen french fries
+- 35 oz frozen french ='s 1 bag shoestring

-- 3 tbsp RED salsa
+- 3 tbsp RED

-- 1 tomato diced
+- 1 cup tomato diced

-- 1 jalapeno diced deseeded for milder
+- 2 oz jalapeno ='s 1 jalap diced, deseeded for milder

-- 1 white onion diced
+- 1/4 oz white onion diced

-- 1 bunch cilantro diced
+- 1/4 cup cilantro diced

-- 1 garlic clove chopped
+- 1/4 oz garlic ='s 1 clove chopped

-- 1 avocado sliced
+- 4 oz avocado

 Swai Construction (actually do this 2nd)

-- However you want to grill.
+However you want to grill.
 It’s a pretty firm fish.
 I used a cast iron grill pan.

-- Heat grill pan to medium high.
+Heat grill pan to medium high.

-- Rub olive oil, salt, and Cottonmouth all over you fish fillets.
+Rub olive oil, salt, and Cottonmouth all over you fish fillets.

-- Lightly spray pan or grill and lay in the fish.
+Lightly spray pan or grill and lay in the fish.
 Using a grill pan I could only cook 1 at a time so that’s why I say do this part 2nd.

-- The fillets were thick so I did 4 minute flip, 4 minute flip, and final 3 minutes.
+The fillets were thick so I did 4 minute flip, 4 minute flip, and final 3 minutes.

-- Plate them up.
+Plate them up.

 The Rest of Build

-- Since you can’t buy ¼ of an onion a lot of the above ingredients on all the recipes will likely involve buying whole using an amount of it.
+Since you can’t buy ¼ of an onion a lot of the above ingredients on all the recipes will likely involve buying whole using an amount of it.

-- Save a dash of cilantro for garnish.
+Save a dash of cilantro for garnish.

-- So take all of these: 1 cup tomato, 1 jalapeno, ¼ onion, 1 cup cilantro, 1 garlic clove, 1 dash of salt, and throw in a bowl.
+So take all of these: 1 cup tomato, 1 jalapeno, ¼ onion, 1 cup cilantro, 1 garlic clove, 1 dash of salt, and throw in a bowl.
 Mix well and let sit.
 Boom pico in the making!

-- Bake shoestring fries like the bag says.
+Bake shoestring fries like the bag says.
 Think it’s about 20-25-minutes.

-- In another bowl put 4 ounces of diced Velveeta and 1 ounce of milk. (you can add RED or spices)
+In another bowl put 4 ounces of diced Velveeta and 1 ounce of milk. (you can add RED or spices)

-- Cook in microwave for 30 seconds, check, and stir.
+Cook in microwave for 30 seconds, check, and stir.
 Rinse and repeat until cheese is smooth.

-- Finish off the plate to the top.
+Finish off the plate to the top.
 Fish, pico on top of it.
 Fries, queso on top of them, then Salsa on top of that.
 Add avocado and you’re good to go!

 9 times outa 10 these recipes are made for one but will feed more.

 Hay yall!
-Don’t be afraid to adjust ingredients to your taste.
-None of these recipes came from a written measured recipe and are made on the fly.
+Don’t be afraid to adjust or substitute ingredients to your taste.
+None of these recipes came from a written measured recipe.
+They are made, noted, measured on the fly, then pumped up here when time permits.
 If you don’t have any Texas Butter I guess we’ll overlook it if you use what’s in your pantry.
 Be sure to ask how something turned out or you have questions.
-Expect grammar errors, these are not checked much and translated voice to text.
-Will hashtag recipes that match a search here and the same hashtag in the Instagram's image comments.
-Hashtags will look something like #txbut001.
+Expect grammar errors, these are not checked much.
+Well, in general I can’t spell worth a crap.
 Thanks – Shawn